Tax Credit Expansions

 There are two ways to receive the 2021 Child Tax Credit:

-- If you don’t want to receive the credit early and in monthly payments, you can receive the full credit amount in one lump sum in your refund in 2022 when you file your tax return.
+2. If you don’t want to receive the credit early and in monthly payments, you can receive the full credit amount in one lump sum in your refund in 2022 when you file your tax return.
+Refer to the next section to learn how to opt out of the monthly payments.

 How to Claim the 2021 Child Tax Credit and Get Advance Payments